ido50/Szyslak/README.md

 		- `base` - the same as `path` but minus the extension.
 		- `title` - the same as `path`, it's just there to make sure every page has a title even if one was not provided in the front matter.
 		- `cwd` - the directory of the current file, including `src/` at the head.
+		- `relcwd` - the same as `cwd`, minus the `src/` at the head.
 		- `include(template_name)` - this function renders a template from the templates directory and embeds the output (example usage: `<%= include('header.html') %>`).
 The same context object will be available to the embedded template.
 		- `fs` - an object of the [NodeJS File System Class](http://nodejs.org/api/fs.html).
 		- `os` - an object of the [NodeJS Operating System Class](http://nodejs.org/api/os.html).
 		- `grunt` - the grunt object, so you can use the [Grunt API](http://gruntjs.com/api/grunt), like `grunt.file`.
+		- `children` - see following paragraph.

+	  If the YAML/JSON front matter of the file has a field called `needs_children` with a true value, Szyslak will look at all the subdirectories of the current working directory (just one level down) and look for a file named `index.html` in each of these directories.
+For all `index.html` files found, their front matter is loaded.
+An object with all these front matters will be added to the context object, under the field `children`.
+The keys of this object will be the names of the subdirectories, and the values are the parsed front matters.

+	  If the YAML/JSON front matter of the file has a field called `template`, the content of the file will be rendered into that template before continuing to the next step.
+Notice this is not intended to replace the layout template.
+The rendered HTML will be the content rendered into the layout template.
+The same context object is available inside this template.

 	  The resulting content is again rendered into the `layout.html` template (with the same context object).
 The resulting content is copied to the appropriate location in the `dist/` directory.
 	- If the file has a `.roo` extension, it is compiled to CSS and minified, before being copied.